OpenMendel/BGEN.jl/docs/src/index.md

 The genotype information is decompressed and parsed when probability data is needed.
 The parsing is triggered by a call to one of:
 - `probabilities!(b::Bgen, v::Variant; T=Float64)` : probability of each genotype/haplotype.
+- `first_allele_dosage!(b::Bgen, v::Variant; T=Float64`) : dosage of the first allele for a biallelic variant.
+The first allele listed is often the alternative allele, but it depends on project-wise convention.
+For example, the first allele is the reference allele for the UK Biobank project.
 - `minor_allele_dosage!(b::Bgen, v::Variant; T=Float64)` : minor allele dosage for a biallelic variant.

 Once parsed, the results are cached and loaded on any subsequent calls.